 Access to the base requires a military identification card.
 Civilian students must coordinate the issuance of a Common Access Card (CAC) if they are not in possession of one from their agency.
-Other family members will need to apply for a NAVSTA identification card.
-Spouses and driving-age family members, accompanied by their civilian sponsor, should stop at the NWC Security Office to fill out the information required during their working hours.
+Other family members will need to apply for a DBIDS identification card.
+See the Dean of Students for the paperwork to request a DBIDS card.